 I have a longstanding interest in the ways that digital tools can support mathematical practice, starting with developing a declarative, semantic model of mathematics that can be used both for display and calculation.
 Through the SociaM project, I became interested in the Social Machines of Mathematics, developing formal structures for modelling online collaboration.

 - Lane, L., Martin, U., Murray-Rust, D., Pease, A., & Tanswell, F. (2018).
-Journeys in mathematical landscapes: genius or craft?
-In Proof Technology in Mathematics Research and Teaching.
+Journeys in Mathematical Landscapes: Genius or Craft?
+In Mathematics Education in the Digital Era.
+Proof Technology in Mathematics Research and Teaching.
 Springer.

 Art, science and embodied algorithms